 Make sure you re-pot at least two to three weeks before your relocation day.
 This won’t shock your plants due to any change.
 Do not forget to pack your ceramic pots using quality packing supplies, such as bubble wrap and then in a cardboard box because of their fragile nature.

-Make sure you read instructions if travelling with plants within South Australia or across a new state and plan accordingly.
+travelling with plants within South Australia or across a new state and plan accordingly.

 Watering your plants at least 2 days before your moving day is important.
 This won’t keep them wet or extra soggy or dry during the transition process.
 However, you need to ensure how much water each plant requires for better outcomes.
 For instance, cactus or aloe vera needs water once in 10 days.
 So, it is good to water them a week before your move.